1.1 All fees, diets and drug charges are subject to VAT at the current rate.

 9.2 Consent is also required for the use of medications in species for which they were not licensed e.g. rabbits.
 In this case a consent form will be provided to allow this to be done without asking for specific permission in each and every separate case.
 This is required as the majority of veterinary drugs are not licensed for use in small mammals, reptiles, birds, fish, amphibians and invertebrates.
 We must then use drugs which have a proven activity and efficacy, despite this lack of licence.

-10.1 Hamilton Specialist Referrals always strive to provide the highest level of care for both our patients and clients, and hope that you never feel the need to make a complaint.
-If, however, you do wish to complain, written complaints should be directed to the Practice Director via email@example.com within seven days of receiving the invoice.
+11.1 Hamilton Specialist Referrals always strive to provide the highest level of care for both our patients and clients, and hope that you never feel the need to make a complaint.
+If, however, you do wish to complain, written complaints should be directed to the Operational Support Manager in the first instance via email@example.com.
+We will aim to acknowledge receipt of the complaint within seven days.
+We will attempt to resolve any complaint verbally, but if a written response is required we will indicate the likely timescale for investigation of the complaint and for a full written response to be provided.